Man arrested after stealing 5-ton military vehicle and leading police on highway chase in Maryland - Local News 8

 A Maryland man was arrested after allegedly stealing a five-ton military vehicle and leading police on a chase on Friday night, according to local police.

-The Harford County Sheriff’s Office said in a news release that a 38-year old man stole a privately owned 1986 923-A 5-ton military vehicle from a residence in Bel Air, Maryland.
+The Harford County Sheriff’s Office said in a news release that Michael D. Stevens II, 38, stole a privately owned 1986 923-A 5-ton military vehicle from a residence in Bel Air, Maryland.
 Deputies responded to the scene at around 6:35 p.m. on Friday.

 The vehicle was later seen in Bel Air and reportedly entered onto Interstate 95, the statement said.